-We currently have co-opted governor vacancy.
+We currently have two co-opted governor vacancies.
 A co-opted governor is a person appointed by the governing body and who, in the opinion of the

 governing body, has the skills required to contribute to the effective governance and success of the school.
 As a co-opted governor, you may have an area of specialist knowledge or experience or bring a wide range of skills and experience to your role as a governor.
 You do not need to be the parent of a child at school although this doesn't matter if your skills set compliments the needs of the governing body.

 We are always seeking skilled and motivated volunteers who are committed to improving education and making a positive difference to children’s futures.